fallahn/xygine/tutorial/part_6/readme.md

 `ParticleSystem` have been added to the `Scene`, we can start crafting our `FXDirector`.
-The idea is this: listen for `BlockEvent` messages in the message handler, then when we see a `Block` being destroyed dispatch an entity with an `AudioEmitter` and `ParticleEmitter` attached to play their effects at the position held in the the `BlockEvent` message.
+The idea is this: listen for `BlockEvent` messages in the message handler, then when we see a `Block` being destroyed dispatch an entity with an `AudioEmitter` and `ParticleEmitter` attached to it to play their effects at the position held in the the `BlockEvent` message.

 Create a new header file in the include directory and call it `FXDirector.hpp`.
 Update